 Home made candy is so underestimated!
 I love making it since you can mix, match and include just as you like!
 Another benefit is of course that you know what it’s made of and can make your candy healthier… if you want to!
 These caramel granola stuffed mini chocolate cups are made with a vegan and sugar free chocolate, a lovely and crunchy hazelnut baked cinnamon and cardamom granola and a light yet delicious caramel sauce, then topped with sea salt on top!
 These mini chocolate cups are delicious, crunchy, sweet, but still not too much or overwhelming.
 I prefer to make my chocolate cups with a quite thin chocolate layer and add more filling instead.
 The caramel sauce is made with low fat cream (I used 4%), fiber syrup and sugar free granulated sugar.
 It is creamy, has a lovely caramel taste but still not heavy or too much.
 I wanted to make the filling warm, inviting and flavorful, hence using a hazelnut baked cinnamon and cardamom granola.
 But you can use any granola that you like or have at home.
 These caramel granola cups are easy to make and can be eaten all day round since they’re made with sugar free chocolate and sweetener.

 A few tips:

-- I used low fat cream with inly 4% fat for the caramel sauce.
-This makes the caramel sauce lighter and healthier.
+- I used reduced fat cream with only 4% fat for the caramel sauce.
+This makes the caramel sauce lighter.
 You can choose any cream that you like.

 - Make sure to let the sugar and syrup melt and incorporate in the cream, then bring it to a boil so it caramelizes.
 Cook it for about five minutes on high heat without stirring.
 If you want to stir you can do it maximum once, otherwise the “sugar” will not caramelize properly.
 After five minutes, lower the heat and let the caramel sauce simmer for 20-45 minutes, until it has reduced and become thick.